nprapps/nprapps.github.com/_posts/2017-11-05-graphics-contract.markdown

 twitter: nprviz
 ---

-NPR Visuals is looking for a contract graphics editor or news apps developer to join our team in Washington, D.C., between December 2017 and April 2018, for a total of four to five months. **Apply by Friday, Nov.
+NPR Visuals is looking for a contract graphics editor or news apps developer to join our team in Washington, D.C., between December 2017 and April 2018, for a total of four to five months.
+(There is some flexibility with the start date.) **Apply by Friday, Nov.
 17.**

 Why a graphics editor OR a news apps developer?
 On our team, there is some overlap between these two roles, and the projects in our queue for the coming months could suit applicants from either specialty.
 The ideal candidate may be able to do a little of both, but might specialize in design or development.